englercj/harvest-engine/docs/plugin_spec.md

-# Plugin JSON Spec
+# Plugin File Spec

 All keys are optional unless otherwise specified.

-All paths can contain globs and are relative to the json file, or the install directory if the plugin is installed from a remote source.
-That is, if you use "source_github", "source_bitbucket", "source_nuget", or "source_archive" to install the plugin then paths are relative to the extracted files location.
+All paths can contain globs and are relative to the he_plugin file, or the install directory if the plugin is installed from a remote source.
+That is, if you use "install.github", "install.bitbucket", "install.nuget", or "install.archive" to install the plugin then paths are relative to the extracted files location.

 ## Plugin Keys